SDU-eScience/UCloud/docs/reference/accounting_charge-absolute-multi.md

 )
 */

-/* Currently, the allocation has a balance of 1000. */
+/* As we can see, in our initial state, the root has 1000 core hours remaining and the leaf has 500. */

+/* We now perform our charge of a single core hour. */

 Accounting.charge.call(
     bulkRequestOf(ChargeWalletRequestItem(
         description = "A charge for compute usage", numberOfProducts = 1,
         payer = WalletOwner.Project(
-            projectId = "my-research",
+            projectId = "leaf-project",
         ),
         performedBy = "user",
         product = ProductReference(